-How do the boxes-on-wheels from Toyota and Honda compare?
+Here in the second decade of the century, these two have once again diverged.
+The Sienna’s gone all-hybrid, with optional AWD; the Honda sticks to a more traditional approach.
 Does one ring the parent bell louder than the other?
 Are there features in these things that make them more bearable to drive?
 Is it possible to get Jimmy to eat his vegetables?

 We can’t help you with the last one.
-But the first two questions?
+But the rest?
 That’s what we’re here for.

 Honda Odyssey vs Toyota Sienna Comparison

-Bottom Line: Available all-wheel drive is a huge advantage for the Toyota, and making it an option on all but the cheapest trim is a very smart move.
-The Sienna also has about 50 more horsepower yet weighs about the same.
-Neither is a hot rod, but the Big T is more likely to merge into traffic with greater aplomb.
+Bottom Line: Available AWD is a huge advantage for the Toyota, and making it an option on every trim is smart.
+On the flip side, the Honda has more power—and is lighter too—making it the quicker model.
+Neither is a hot rod, but the Big H is more likely to merge into traffic with greater aplomb.
 If AWD is a priority for you, definitely go for the Sienna, but the Odyssey should do just fine in the snow with a good set of winter tires.

 Honda Odyssey: Magic Slide second-row seats appear on trims EX and higher, allowing for side-to-side sliding of the two middle chairs for maximum separation of warring siblings or slid fore-and-aft for easy reach back to a kiddo in a baby seat.
-Easy to clean leather shows up on EX-L, a trim which is $7,000 more than a base LX.
-Touring and Elite models even have a built-in vacuum to clear up wayward Cheerios and gummy bears.
+Easy-to-clean leather shows up on EX-L, a trim which is $7,000 more than a base LX.
+Sadly, the very clever built-in vacuum available in higher trims is gone for now—the supplier went bust.

-Toyota Sienna: Even on the base L model, a raft of USB charging ports (5) are found in the Sienna, including some in the way-back third row.
+Toyota Sienna: That same supplier is out of the picture for the Sienna too.
+We know, it sucks—or rather, doesn’t.
+Even on the base LE model, a raft of USB charging ports (seven) are found in the Sienna, including some in the way-back third row.
 This is in addition to a yaffle of 12V power outlets meaning that devices will be charged up and everyone will be happy.
-Moving up the food chain, LE vans gain sunshades for the windows and leather seats show up on the SE.
+Every model features manual second-row sunshades; Limited and Platinum models include them in the third row too.
 Cupholders, storage areas, and cubbies abound to the point that if one of the kids loses their milkshake, you may not find it until it is too late.

 Bottom Line: Honda’s too-useful Magic Seat system seals its win here, even if the feature is not available on the base trim.
 Allowing for either a bench of three, a smaller bench of two, or a pair of captain’s chairs, these seats are very versatile and their side-to-side sliding function really helps when securing little kiddos into a rear-facing (or any, really) car seat.

-Honda Odyssey: Sunroof-less vans have 40.7 inches of headroom in the front row, with a penalty of two inches should a shopper choose to select the glass portal.
-Headroom in the second and third rows are 39.5 and 38.3 inches respectively, numbers that will look familiar when you read the Sienna section below.
-These two vans have essentially the same width, but the Odyssey is three inches longer.
+Honda Odyssey: Sunroof-less vans have 40.7 inches of headroom in the front row, with a penalty of two inches should a shopper select the glass portal.
+Headroom in the second and third rows are 39.5 and 38.3 inches respectively.
+These two vans have essentially the same width, but the Odyssey is 3.0 inches longer.
 Be sure to account for that if you have a garage or tight condo parking space.

-Toyota Sienna: Front row passengers will enjoy 41 and 65 inches of head- and shoulder room, respectively.
+Toyota Sienna: Front row passengers will enjoy 40.0 and 62.4 inches of head- and shoulder room, respectively.
 Shave a couple of inches from that first measure if you pop for the expansive glass roof.
-Second- and third-row ankle-biters will have to make do with 39.7 and 38.3 inches of headroom.
-It should be noted their headroom measure is not impacted one whit by the presence of that glass roof.
+Second- and third-row ankle-biters will have to make do with 39.3 and 37.4 inches of headroom.
+One thing to note is that despite the dual moonroofs, the headroom in the Sienna remains unaltered.
 Ungrateful whelps.

 Bottom Line: Headroom, legroom – heck, allroom – is as vast in the Toyota as it is in the Honda.
 Even if your brood consists of several future NBA stars, all hands will find plenty of stretch-em-out room in either of these big rectangular boxes.

-Honda Odyssey: Taking the $4,000 walk from the base LX to EX trim brings the Honda Sensing suite of driving aids, a feature that includes helpful tools like collision mitigation braking and lane keeping sensors.
-Adaptive cruise control assists in maintaining a safe following distance behind detected vehicles in highway driving situations.
-The Odyssey earned a Top Safety Pick rating from the IIHS last year.
+Honda Odyssey: Starting with the 2021 model, every Odyssey now features the Honda Sensing suite of driver assists standard.
+The safety suite includes helpful tools like collision mitigation braking, blind-spot detection, and lane-keeping sensors.
+Adaptive cruise control helps maintain a safe following distance behind detected vehicles in highway driving situations.

-Toyota Sienna: Every family van from Toyota is equipped with the company’s Safety Sense-P package, kit that groups lane departure systems and dynamic radar cruise control.
-Snazzy versions gain blind-spot monitoring and rear cross-traffic alert warning klaxons.
+Toyota Sienna: Every family van from Toyota is equipped with the company’s Safety Sense 2.0, kit that groups lane departure systems and dynamic radar cruise control.
+Lane assists, rear cross-traffic alert, and blind-spot warning are all present too.
 As in the Odyssey, a raft of airbags are packed into the dash, seats, and roof.

-Honda Odyssey: Binning all seats save for the driver and front-row passenger opens up 144.9 cubic feet of space, or 158 cubes if you follow Honda’s very creative measure of counting the open floor area between the two front seats.
+Honda Odyssey: Binning all seats save for the driver and front-row passenger opens up 144.9 cubic feet of space.
 Leaving the second row in place but sliding the chairs to their forward limits exposes 92 cubic feet of room.
 Honda notes a 4’ x 8’ sheet of plywood will fit in the cargo area.
-Nine-speed vans can haul 3,000 lbs, 10-speeds are good for 3,500 pounds.
+This big box can tow up to 3,500 lb.

 Bottom Line: The Toyota seems to have an edge in terms of outright measurement, but be sure to bring along some detritus that represents the activities for which you’ll actually be using the van – hockey bags, big totes, antique vases – when test driving.
 The shape of a cargo area is often just as important as its total volume.

-Honda Odyssey: Every version of Honda’s van, regardless of whether it has a nine- or 10-speed automatic transmission, is rated at 19 mpg in city driving and 28 mpg on the highway cycle.
-The figure of 22 mpg combined is identical, too.
-Kinda makes you wonder why the company bothered to offer two different gearboxes; why not put the 10-speed in all of them?
-A Odysseys have a 19.5-gallon fuel tank and run just fine on regular unleaded.
+Honda Odyssey: Honda’s van is rated at 19 mpg in city driving and 28 mpg on the highway cycle.
+The combined figure stands at 22 mpg.
+The Odysseys have a 19.5-gallon fuel tank and run just fine on regular unleaded.

-Toyota Sienna: Front-wheel drive examples of the Sienna should get 19 mpg in town and 27 mpg on the freeway for a rating of 22 mpg combined.
-This is markedly similar to its Honda foil.
-Selecting all-wheel drive exacts a penalty, as you may expect.
-In the city, pilots of an AWD Sienna will find their ride getting 18 mpg and only 24 mpg in highway conditions.
-A combined rating of 20 mpg is very SUV-like.
+Toyota Sienna: Front-wheel drive examples of the Sienna should get 36 mpg no matter where you measure it: highway, city, or combined.
+Selecting all-wheel drive exacts a penalty, as you may expect, but not much.
+In the city, pilots of an AWD Sienna will find their ride getting 35 mpg.
+The highway figure stays the same, thus the average dips to—you guessed it—35 mpg.